cBLUE-dev-team/cBLUE.github.io/docs/html/_sources/install.rst.txt

 	(command line)> C:\\Python27\\64-bit\\python.exe Gui.py

-The GUI can also be initiated by running the Gui.py file from a Python IDE, such as IDLE or PyCharm.
+The GUI can also be initiated by running the Gui.py file from a Python IDE, such as IDLE, PyCharm, or Visual Studio.